 Rapid Onset of Graded RT to Predictable Syllables

-Although we found that model that excluded the factor block was better able to represent our data, we wanted to directly test whether the observed reaction time difference emerged over the course of several blocks, or was present from the first block.
-We computed an ANOVA on our fuller model, and found a significant interaction between block and ordinal position (X214, N=33=27.991, p=0.014).
+Although we found that the model that excluded the factor block was better able to represent our data, we wanted to directly test whether the graded RT effect emerged over the course of several blocks, or was present from the first block.
+We computed an ANOVA on our fuller model (as described in the previous section, see Table S3), and found a significant interaction between block and ordinal position (X214, N=33=28, p=0.014, Type II).
 Since each of our blocks are ~ 3 minutes long, we predicted that participants would have extracted the embedded regularities of the stream within the first two blocks.
-Indeed, previous studies found that only a few minutes of exposure (Saffran, Newport, and Aslin 1996) and even only a few occurrences of a target syllable (Batterink 2017) were sufficient for participants to pick up the statistical structure.
-Longer exposures have also been shown to provide little benefit for learning.
-(Endress and Mehler 2009)
+Indeed, previous studies found that only a few minutes of exposure (Saffran, Newport, and Aslin 1996) and even only a few occurrences of an embedded target syllable (Batterink 2017) were sufficient for participants to pick up the statistical structure, as measured by offline word recognition and RT, respectively.
+Furthermore, longer exposures have been shown to provide little benefit for learning.
+(Endress and Mehler 2009) Thus, we focused our follow-up analysis only on the first two blocks.

-To specifically examine the change in the RT pattern between the first two blocks, performed an ANOVA on a model identical in structure with that above, but using only data from blocks 1 and 2.
-Here, we observed no interaction, but significant main effects for both block (X21,N=33=8.95, p=0.003, Type II Wald Chisquare test) and ordinal position (χ22,N=33=92.67,p<0.0001) factors.
-The effect of block was driven by a small, overall increase in RT between blocks 1 and 2 (Mblock 1=0.45, SE=0.01; Mblock 2=0.47, SE=0.14;zInf=-3.09),p=0.002, Cohen's d=-0.07), while contrasts between each position revealed a graded RT effect that was largest for position 1-2 and 2-3 (p<0.0001), but also significant for position 2-3 (p=0.006).
-Since we did not find evidence that the RT effect was modulated by block (no interaction), we focused our analysis on block 1.
-Finally, an ANOVA performed on a model using data only from block 1 and therefore only ordinal position as predictor revealed a main effect of position (χ22,N=33=27.93,p<0.0001) and, between ordinal positions, the same graded RT effect (position 1-2: zInf=2.89,p=0.01,Cohen's d=0.12;position 2-3: zInf=2.45,p=0.039, Cohen's d=0.21;position 1-3: zInf=5.09,p<0.0001, Cohen's d=0.08).
-These results suggest that the RT modulation by position emerged during the first block, and remained relatively stable throughout the remainder of the experiment.
-This might account for why the factor of block did not contribute significantly to model fit (χ21, N = 33= 2.12, p=0.15): reaction times differentiate early on and persist across the whole data set.
+To specifically examine the change in the RT pattern between the first two blocks, we performed an ANOVA on a model identical in structure with that above, but using only data from blocks 1 and 2.
+Here, we observed no interaction, but significant main effects for both block (X21,N=33=8.95, p=0.003, Type II) and ordinal position (χ22,N=33=92.67,p<0.0001, Type II) factors.
+The effect of block was driven by a small, overall increase in RT between blocks 1 and 2 (Mblock 1=0.45, SE=0.01; Mblock 2=0.47, SE=0.14;zInf=-3.09),p=0.002, Cohen's d=-0.07), while contrasts between each position revealed a graded RT effect that was largest for position 1-2 and 2-3 mean differences (p<0.0001), but also significant for position 2-3 (p=0.006).
+Since we did not find evidence that the RT effect was modulated by block (no interaction), we focused our next analysis on block 1.
+An ANOVA performed on a model using data only from block 1 and therefore only ordinal position as predictor revealed a main effect of ordinal position (χ22,N=33=27.93,p<0.0001, Type II) and, between each level, the same graded RT effect (position 1-2: zInf=2.89,p=0.01,Cohen's d=0.12;position 2-3: zInf=2.45,p=0.039, Cohen's d=0.21;position 1-3: zInf=5.09,p<0.0001, Cohen's d=0.08).
+These results suggest that the modulation of RT by ordinal position emerged during the first block, and remained relatively stable throughout the remainder of the experiment.
+(Fig. 1c) This might account for why the factor of block did not contribute significantly to model fit (χ21, N = 33= 2.12, p=0.15): reaction times differentiate early on and persist across the whole data set.
+(Fig. S2b)